-Lucas Palazzi, Guanpeng Li, Bo Fang, and Karthik Pattabiraman, To appear in the IEEE Transactions on Dependable and Secure Computing (TDSC).
+Lucas Palazzi, Guanpeng Li, Bo Fang, and Karthik Pattabiraman, IEEE Transactions on Dependable and Secure Computing (TDSC).
 (Acceptance date: March 2020).
 [PDF] (Code)

 This paper is an extended version of the following conference paper